CSHS-CWRA/RavenPy/docs/configuration.md

 print(new.rvi)
 ```

-`duplicate` takes keyword arguments that it first validates, then uses them to create a modified copy of the original configuration, which is left intact.
+`duplicate` takes keyword arguments that it uses them to create a modified copy of the original configuration, which is left intact.

 ## Limitations